-I am not a camper.
-We camped quite often when I was a child, but I am not a camper.
-I do love the outdoors.
+I love camping.
+We camped quite often when I was a child, so I am very experienced.
+I just adore the outdoors.
 I can hike all day, go whitewater rafting, horseback riding–I even did a midnight rainforest hike in Costa Rica with poisonous snakes, spiders, and creepy crawlies.
-But I am not a camper.
-At the end of my outdoor adventures, I want a bed, a toilet and a shower.
+But at the end of my outdoor adventures, I want a bed, a toilet, and a shower.
+This is where the idea of owning something like a camper van may come in handy.
+It may be worth checking this link for more information.
+As there are some that consist of bathrooms, for example, enjoying being out in nature, but also being comfortable may not be as tough as some people initially thought.
 I want the bed off the ground, and I want the toilet and the shower within steps of the bed.
 And not steps that require me to go through woods, gravel, or dirt to reach them.
+With this in mind, I like to make sure I always have the best camping equipment at my disposal to make the whole experience a little smoother.
+There are so many websites online now that sell camping, hiking, and fishing equipment, so if you are heading on a camping trip anytime soon, you can get more from Outdoor Command by visiting their website.

 Early in our love story, My Knight asked me to accompany him on a music festival camping trip.
 I am all about a music festival.
 Great music, dancing, singing, meeting people, yummy/greasy fair food–I’m in.
 But camping?
 Nay, nay.
 But love was new and the blinders were still on, so I thought “Hey, I can do this.
 I am an outdoors girl.”
 Then he mentioned that it was a bluegrass/zydeco festival.
 Ahhhh.
 Well, now.
 Not exactly my first choice of music, but what the heck?
 Love was new, so I said okay.